steve-hue/digicade/README.md

 ### ->Redirect to forgot password page

 ### ->useMutate() is called
             -->login() is called--> sendLogin() is called -->post request made,returns profileId and token

-On success,onLogin(profileId) is called-->  "/" is pushed to history
+            On success,onLogin(profileId) is called
+                                    "/" is pushed to history

             Else

--->set setShowModal("VERIFY EMAIL") and pushes "/" to history
+                                    set setShowModal("VERIFY EMAIL")  pushes "/" to history